LaMonte Wade Jr Player Props: Giants vs. Tigers

-LaMonte Wade Jr -- 1-for-2 with an RBI in his last game -- will be in action for the San Francisco Giants against the Detroit Tigers, with Michael Lorenzen on the hill, on April 15 at 1:10 PM ET.
+LaMonte Wade Jr -- batting .280 with a double, a home run, nine walks and two RBI in his past 10 games -- will be in action for the San Francisco Giants versus the Detroit Tigers, with Matthew Boyd on the mound, on April 16 at 1:10 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the Tigers.
+In his last game he had a hitless performance (0-for-3) against the Tigers.

 LaMonte Wade Jr Game Info & Props vs. the Tigers